 Initially, the course equips students with the skills and knowledge to work within a restaurant environment.
 As students’ progress further through the course they will gain a greater understanding of hospitality management, leadership, financial management and cost control.
 Students will also learn how to manage WH&S issues, conflict and diversity within a hospitality environment.
 Essential skills and knowledge are also gained in key areas of , customer service, business relationships and hospitality law.

 On completing the course, graduates will be well-positioned to find leadership and management roles across a wide range of enterprises, including restaurants, hotels, function centres, accommodation venues, cruised liners, inventory and logistics gaming venues, clubs, pubs, cafes, aged and health care facilities.
 These roles are found in Australia and worldwide.

-Holmesglen will also be delivering CV writing and interview workshops to the students to assist with the transition into employment.
+Holmesglen offer CV writing and interview workshops to students to assist with the transition into employment

 Electives have been chosen by Holmesglen based on feedback from industry.